Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 Do not over-book ticketed shows.
 Three per day max with kids.

-Do not bring a stroller you cannot collapse in 5 seconds.
+Do not bring a stroller you can't collapse in 5 seconds.
 Many Fringe venues are upper-floor walkups in old buildings.

 Do not assume any restaurant will accept walk-ins during the festival.
 Book ahead or accept the meal-deal life.